-HOLLY SHEPPARD is in her eleventh season with the Chorale.
+HOLLY SHEPPARD is in her thirteenth season with the Chorale.
 She began working towards a degree in Vocal Performance at the University of New Mexico and then moved to Phoenix to attend the University of Advancing Technology (UAT).
 She earned a B.A. in Multimedia with a Digital Animation emphasis and spent six years as an Environment Artist in the video game industry.
 She currently works as an artist and animator at Scientific Games Firebird Studios creating slot machine games.
 Holly has continued her vocal education, studying with voice instructor Gail Dubinbaum.
-She is a regular soloist and performer with Phoenix Opera and is also a member of the Arizona Opera Chorus.
-She sings with the Schola Cantorum at Saints Simon and Jude Cathedral and performs frequently throughout the Valley in both solo and choral settings.
+She is a regular soloist and performer with Phoenix Opera and member of the Arizona Opera Chorus.
+She sings with the Schola Cantorum at Saints Simon and Jude Cathedral and performs frequently throughout the valley in both solo and choral settings.
 Holly and her husband George are outdoor enthusiasts living in Mesa with their two birds, Luna and Beaker.

-STEPHANIE STICKFORD is in her tenth season with the Chorale.
+STEPHANIE STICKFORD is in her eleventh season with the Chorale.
 A native of Ohio, she earned a Bachelor of Fine Arts degree in music business and a Master of Arts degree in music education from The Ohio State University.
 She moved to Phoenix to attend graduate school at ASU, and earned a Doctor of Musical Arts degree in music education.
 Over the course of her career, she has taught choir and music appreciation at all levels, delivered presentations at state and national music education conferences, taught private voice and piano, served as a church musician and soloist, performed bedside concerts for hospice patients, and sung with jazz big bands and combos.
 Stephanie currently teaches vocal and general music at Pinnacle Peak Preparatory School in the Paradise Valley School District, is a staff musician at Paradise Valley United Methodist Church, and is a member of Helios, a seven-voice early music ensemble.
 Stephanie loves being around water–swimming, snorkeling, water skiing, and wake surfing.

-LEIA WASBOTTEN is so excited to be in her third season with the Phoenix Chorale.
+LEIA WASBOTTEN is so excited to be in her fourth season with the Phoenix Chorale.
 She holds her Bachelor of Arts – Voice degree from Penn State University and is currently pursuing her Masters of Music in Vocal Performance and Pedagogy at Arizona State University.
 While studying at PSU, Leia was involved in Penn State’s Concert Choir and Essence of Joy where she had the opportunity to perform all over the world, including touring in Europe and singing with The Rolling Stones.
 Leia is a soprano in both Arizona State’s Chamber Singers and Gospel Choir, where she has been a featured soloist for three years.
 Leia also directs a church choir at Desert Foothills UMC and teaches voice lessons at ASU and The Music Store.